chinamike65/hugo-tuolesi/content/book3/book3en.md

 Beginners of Buddhism are prone to offend these three points, and unknowingly accumulate a lot of bad karma.

-(1) Respect for Buddha statues For Buddha statues, whether they are statues or portraits; whether they are gilded or clay sculptures, made of copper, or other materials, all should be respected.
+(1) Respect for Buddha images

+For Buddha statues, whether they are statues or portraits; whether they are gilded or clay sculptures, made of copper, or other materials, all should be respected.

 No matter how it looks or feels, there should be no sarcasm or rash remarks.